Bachelor of Veterinary Medicine

 The curriculum is currently undergoing review; these pages will be updated as more information becomes available.
 Information provided is for a general indication based on current course.

 The majority of teaching during the fourth and fifth years of the programme is in the form of clinical rotations, where you will work in small groups in a variety of clinical environments.
 The majority of teaching during the fourth and fifth years of the programme is in the form of clinical rotations, where you will work in small groups in a variety of clinical environments.
 AHEMS is undertaken during the first two years (pre-clinical years) of the programme.
 AHEMS placements are designed to help you consolidate your learning about animal husbandry, develop animal handling skills, and learn about animal industries.
-You must complete 12 weeks of AHEMS before entry to Year 3 of the course, comprising: ClinEMS is the time dedicated to gaining practical clinical experience in the latter years of your veterinary medicine programme to support your learning and clinical experience gained in the College’s animal hospitals.
+You must complete 10 weeks of AHEMS before entry to Year 3 of the course.
+ClinEMS is the time dedicated to gaining practical clinical experience in the latter years of your veterinary medicine programme to support your learning and clinical experience gained in the College’s animal hospitals.
 ClinEMS will allow you to gain experience in a variety of different clinical and other veterinary-related organisations, where you will consolidate your learning about diagnosis and management of animal diseases, enhance your practical clinical skills, and acquire greater understanding of how veterinary organisations operate.
-You will undertake ClinEMS placements in your third, fourth and fifth years of the BVetMed programme, totalling 26 weeks of placements.
+You will undertake ClinEMS placements in your third, fourth and fifth years of the BVetMed programme, totalling 20 weeks of placements.

 Year 1